Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/encoder-fb/index.md

 ### Finding the offset

 The example code shown above makes use of an encoder offset value, `theta_off`.
 For synchronous machines, this offset is the count value measured by the encoder when the d-axis of the rotor is aligned with the phase U winding axis of the stator.
 This value typically needs to be found experimentally for each motor/encoder pair because it depends on how the encoder was aligned when it was coupled to the motor's shaft.
 This section provides a procedure to determine `theta_off`.
+The procedure described in this section has also been published in [[1]](#enc-ref-1).

 #### Determine the approximate offset